gbiele/Stan_MPI_Threading/README.md

 # MPI and threading in Stan

 Richard McElreath has a nice [tutorial on using map_rect and threading in Stan](https://github.com/rmcelreath/cmdstan_map_rect_tutorial).
-The aim of this repository is to briefly describe how to compile models with map_rect for MPI, and to compare speed gains.
+The aim of this repository here is to compare speed gains through threading and MPI.
 Discussions in the [Stan forums](https://discourse.mc-stan.org/) show that MPI should be faster, so the main goal is to see how much faster MPI is.

-Currenty, omly cmdstan supports threading and and MPI and the latter is only supported on OS-X and linux.
+Currenty, omly cmdstan supports threading and and MPI and the latter is only supported on OS-X and Linux.

 ### Data
-We are using simulated data for a beta-binomial regressions model.
-The beta-binomial model is a good choice to tests MPI and threading, vectorization does not lead to large efficiency gains for the `beta_binomial_lpf` in Stan (as it does for example for the `normal_lpdf`).
-Therefore we can expect gains from threading for relatively small data sets.
+We simulate data for a beta-binomial regressions model.
+The beta-binomial model is a good choice to tests MPI and threading, because vectorization does not lead to large efficiency gains for the `beta_binomial_lpf` in Stan (as it does for example for the `normal_lpdf`).
+Therefore we can expect gains from MPI and threading for relatively small data sets.

-The following R code generates data for with (around)  1000, 5000, 10000, and 20000 rows and `K = 10` predictors.
-The `stan_rdump` function from the rstan package to saves the data in a format readable by cmdstan models (and also saves some other data later needed for the fitting).
+The R code generates data for with (around)  1000, 5000, 10000, and 20000 rows and `K = 10` predictors.
+The `stan_rdump` function from the rstan package saves the data in a format readable by cmdstan models (and also saves some other data later needed for the fitting).

 ```R
 library(boot)